-Column A. - represents the various behaviors of a youth enrolled in the [X Program].
-Note: depending on the severity of the offense, a stricter disciplinary action will be taken against the youth.
+Column A - represents the various behaviors of a youth enrolled in the Thinking for a Change or Aggression Replacement programs.
+Note: depending on the offense, a stricter disciplinary action will be taken against the youth.

 Column B-E - Highlights the sanction that youth will be given for certain offenses and which offense.